Samsung/tizen-docs/docs/application/tizen-studio/native-tools/index.md

 # Native Tools

-This section explains about various native application development tools supported in Tizen Studio.
+This page explains about various native application development tools supported in Tizen Studio.
 With Tizen Studio IDE, the native app development is simplified, as it supports app development using languages such as C and C++.
 In addition, Tizen Studio provides enhanced tools for building the UI, debugging, and for compiling and building the native app code.

-You can create the following features in your native apps using Tizen Studio and its native tools:
+Tizen Studio and its native application tools enable you to:
 - Maximize the performance of a device to achieve higher throughput for time-sensitive apps, and run computationally intensive applications such as simulations and games.
 - Provide access to platform libraries to manage native activities and access physical device components such as sensors, touch input panels, and Wi-Fi.
-- Provides enhanced debugging, compilation, and integrated build tools specifically for native app development.
+- Provide enhanced debugging, compilation, and integrated build tools.

-Following are the various native application development phases and their respective tools:
+The native application development phases and the tools used in each phase are as follows:

 |Development Phases |Description|
 |----|:---|